Biological Products:

 If the MLSS concentration is allowed to get too high, more dissolved oxygen will be required in the aeration basins.
 This is a real cost item (electrical utilities driving the aerators, particularly in diffused aeration systems), in addition to making it difficult within some systems to maintain adequate D.O. for the bacteria.
 Electricity is usually the number one cost in a waste treatment plant followed by solids handling.
 Oxygen transfer it is more difficult to achieve in hot water than cold water.
 If your D.O. is hard to maintain, try reducing the MLSS concentration you are holding in the aeration basin (via increased RAS and/or by wasting).
 This is where keeping track of your biomass solids balancing data is very valuable!

-the weirs.
 One last thought related to the above related to filamentous bulking versus just too high a mixed liquor concentration in the aeration basin.
 To assess sludge quality you can use a settleometer or graduated cylinder to measure the settling rate of the sludge.
 The results give you a good picture of what is happening in the secondary clarifier.

 A desired settling rate in the settleometer should be;